 Spaces: Laundry room, bedrooms

-5. Kid art: The bane of parents everywhere
+5. Kid art — it’s the bane of parents everywhere.

 Spaces: Hallways, walls, random surfaces, under the beds (we know you store stuff there — you aren’t fooling us!)

 For display, give each child a section of wall and three to five empty frames.
-Let them choose which pieces go in the frames and get hung — preferably in a prominent spot like above the living room couch or fireplace mantel.
-Take pictures of the pieces that don’t make the cut, then lovingly recycle.
+Let them choose which pieces go in the frames to be hung up — preferably in a prominent spot, say above the living room couch or fireplace mantel.
+Take pictures of the pieces that don’t make the cut, then lovingly recycle them.
 Repeat the process as necessary, swapping out new favorites for old.
 This helps keep the stockpile low and encourages your children to develop the valuable skill of curation — knowing what to keep and what to cull.

 Problem: Their crap is everywhere!

 Spaces: Every room in the house

 Goal: Put toys and projects out of sight when not in use, and teach good habits.

 We don’t know about you, but in our houses, if something has to be walked into another room to be put away, it isn’t going to happen.
 Make it easy for your family members to pick up after themselves by providing storage in the room where the items are needed.
 Do you homeschool at the dining room table?
 A tidy bookshelf in the corner will help you keep school supplies off the table much easier than a bookshelf in the basement.
 A vintage trunk can do double duty as a funky side table and a Lego war chest.
 A footstool with a flip-up lid or a coffee table with storage are great places to put your latest knitting project or family board games.

 Style may sway you into a purchase, but design and efficiency are the keys to living in a comfortable house.
 Consider carefully how you use each area of your home and provide storage that makes sense.
 If you can’t use something (or don’t want to), then give it to someone who needs it on your local Buy Nothing group.